thelizri/PotBot/README.md

 - digitalWrite(pin, value): Sets the specified pin to either HIGH or LOW, when the pin has been configured as an OUTPUT.
 - digitalRead(pin): Reads the value of the specified digital pin.
 Returns HIGH or LOW.
 - analogRead(pin): Reads the value from the specified analog pin.
 Returns an integer value between 0 and 1023, representing a voltage range of 0 to 5 volts (for most Arduino boards).
 - analogWrite(pin, value): Generates a Pulse Width Modulation (PWM) signal on the specified pin, with a duty cycle between 0 (always off) and 255 (always on).
+0 is the same as outputting 0 volts.
+And 255 is the same as outputting 5 volts.
+Writing 127 is approximately the same as outputting 2.5 volts.
 - millis(): Returns the number of milliseconds since the Arduino board started running the current program.
 - micros(): Returns the number of microseconds since the Arduino board started running the current program.
 - delay(ms): Pauses the program for a specified number of milliseconds.
 - delayMicroseconds(us): Pauses the program for a specified number of microseconds.
 - Serial.begin(baudRate): Initializes the serial communication at the specified baud rate.
 - Serial.print(data):

+## Serial Monitor
+The Serial Monitor in Arduino is a built-in tool within the Arduino IDE (Integrated Development Environment) that allows you to communicate with your Arduino board through a serial connection.
+It is used for sending and receiving text-based data between your computer and the Arduino board via the USB cable.

+The Serial Monitor is helpful for debugging your Arduino code, displaying sensor readings, or receiving user inputs.
+It can display data received from the Arduino as well as send data to the Arduino.

+To use the Serial Monitor, you need to include Serial communication functions in your Arduino code.
+Some common Serial functions include:
+- Serial.begin(baudRate): Initializes the Serial communication at the specified baud rate (e.g., 9600 bits per second).
+- Serial.print(data): Prints data to the Serial Monitor without moving to a new line.
+- Serial.println(data): Prints data to the Serial Monitor followed by a newline character, moving to a new line.
+- Serial.available(): Returns the number of bytes available for reading in the Serial buffer.
+- Serial.read(): Reads the oldest byte of incoming data in the Serial buffer and removes it from the buffer.